crystal-lang/crystal/_gitbook/guides/concurrency.md

 A fiber is an execution unit that is more lightweight than a thread.
 It's a small object that has an associated [stack](https://en.wikipedia.org/wiki/Call_stack) of 8MB, which is what is usually assigned to an operating system thread.

 Fibers, unlike threads, are cooperative.
 Threads are pre-emptive: the operating system might interrupt a thread at any time and start executing another one.
-A fiber must expliclty tell the Runtime Scheduler to switch to another fiber.
+A fiber must explicitly tell the Runtime Scheduler to switch to another fiber.
 For example if there's I/O to be wait, a fiber will tell the scheduler "Look, I have to wait for this I/O to be available, you continue executing other fibers and come back to me when that I/O is ready".

 The advantage of being cooperative is that a lot of the overhead of doing a context switch (switching between threads) is gone.